NarodGaming/NDB.Loader/README.md

 A dependency is anything further which your library relies upon outside of it's own library file.

-For example, if you use NDB.Library.Embeds in any of your command modules, that is a dependency!
+For example, if you use [NDB.Library.Embeds](https://github.com/NarodGaming/NDB.Library.Embeds) in any of your command modules, that is a dependency!

-The command modules themselves however are a library.
+The command modules themselves however are a library, such as [NDB.Library.NScript](https://github.com/NarodGaming/NDB.Library.NScript).

 Don't worry - you don't need to add every single dependency in, only those you wish to share between all libraries.
 We'll automatically load in all other dependencies required as they're needed.